ganast/tidybird/roadmap.md

         1. on setting toggle: set setting of special folders found to "never" or default
         1. on folder type change (possible?): change setting
     1. add mark as read to simple settings (default for all buttons)
-    1. once we have our own MRM: shorcut for our own undo (#74)
+    1. once we have our own MRM: shorcut for our own undo (#74); TB issue is fixed in version X
-    1. once we have our own MRM: check for reset, show info in iterface (#40)
+    1. once we have our own MRM: check for reset, show info in interface (#40)
     1. themed options: do the same as for options; header: h2.list-header-title (threadpane.css)
     1. onAccountNameChange
     1. option to not show parent